 Professor Christopher Lasch (1965-2021)

-Professor Christopher Lasch, a respected member of our University of Denver community and an influential figure in the field of American clinical legal education, passed away June 13, 2021, after a period of illness.
+Professor Christopher Nelson Lasch, a respected member of the University of Denver community and an influential figure in the American clinical legal education movement, passed away in June 2021, after a period of illness.

 A graduate of Columbia College and Yale Law School, Chris entered the legal academy in 2006 as a prestigious Robert Cover Clinical Teaching Fellow at Yale, having previously served as a public defender in Louisville, Kentucky, representing clients in capital and other criminal matters at the trial, appellate, and postconviction stages, and as a partner at Goodwin & Lasch, handling civil rights cases, including several significant police abuse cases and a federal case that successfully permitted jockeys to wear advertising on their uniforms.

 Chris joined the faculty of the University of Denver Sturm College of Law in 2010, redesigning and co-directing the Criminal Defense Clinic – the nation’s first – and securing its stature as one of the preeminent legal clinics representing accused individuals.
 In 2018, he co-founded the Immigration Law & Policy Clinic, extending the reach of the Sturm College of Law’s nationally recognized Student Law Office to the realm of immigration detention.
 Most recently, he served as Ronald V. Yegge Clinical Co-Director.
 He continued to represent capital clients until his death.